handsontable/handsontable/docs/content/guides/rows/rows-sorting.md

 ```
 :::

-In this demo, click on any column name.
+In the following demo, click on any column name.
 The rows get sorted, but the the first row and the last row stay in place.

 ::: only-for javascript